-The Governance Committee regularly evaluates the composition of our Board to ensure that our Board diversity, including the naturally varying perspectives and experiences derived from such diversity, is positively contributing to the development and execution of our strategic plan in the best interest of our stockholders.
-The Board considers diversity in a broad sense to mean differences of background, education, professional experience and skills as well as diversity of race, ethnicity, national origin, gender, age and tenure with Radian.
-The diversity of our current Board members with regard to these characteristics is discussed in this section below.
-In addition, when considering candidates for nomination as new directors, the Governance Committee ensures that the pool of candidates it evaluates includes qualified persons who reflect diverse experiences and backgrounds, including underrepresented areas of race, ethnicity and gender.
+The Board recognizes that directors with diverse perspectives, backgrounds and experiences can help to generate a comprehensive discussion of issues from multiple perspectives, which contributes to effective decision making and oversight over our businesses.
+Accordingly, the Governance Committee regularly evaluates our Board's composition to ensure it includes naturally varying perspectives and experiences that are positively contributing to the development and execution of our strategic plan in the best interest of our stockholders.
+The Board considers diversity in a broad sense to mean differences of background, education, professional experience and skills, race, ethnicity, gender, age and tenure with Radian.
+When considering candidates for nomination as new directors, the Board first identifies the skill sets it seeks to bring to the Board as well as other potential characteristics that would benefit the composition of the Board.
+The Governance Committee then conducts a search that prioritizes the desired skill sets, while also ensuring that the pool of candidates it evaluates includes qualified persons who reflect a broad range of experiences and backgrounds, including underrepresented areas of race, ethnicity and gender.